 My teachers are wonderful, dedicated individuals, which I am sure most districts throughout the country would say.
 Authentic learning is hard to do, let alone teach.
 How do I begin helping them restructure the way they affect student learning?
 How do we teach students to question what is given to them in the classroom by way of learned critique?
 Most teachers might see that as an invitation to disorder and chaos.
 But consider this, again from Magnifico's post:

 A teenager questioning commonly-held information would likely be perceived as antagonistic in many classrooms, although the same behavior would be rewarded for a researcher developing a new theory or a doctor treating a pernicious ailment.
-These divisions between school and working-world occupations have led several education theorists to label most classrooms as "inauthentic" - composed of facts to memorize and "test questions" to which teachers have set answers -
+These divisions between school and working-world occupations have led several education theorists to label most classrooms as "inauthentic" - composed of facts to memorize and "test questions" to which teachers have set answers -It's this type of juxtaposition that has our teachers cast in a bad light.
+I cannot fault a teacher for being upset or hurt when told that their methods are out of date; I cannot hold them to the fire and tell them to change.
+What I can do is show them where their students are landing on traditional scales and measurements with regards to learning, not testing.
+It's as basic as Bloom's Taxonomy.
+Watching those students, with whom I had great conversations about what is good content and what is bad content, let me see just where we are and where we should head towards.
+It's on us, and we need to adapt.

 rather than "authentic" explorations of complex issues that may not have absolute solutions.